-(a) and (b): This projectile speed is impressive for a tranquilizer gun (more than 80 km/h).
+(a) and (b): This projectile speed is impressive for a toy gun (more than 80 km/h).
 The numbers in this problem seem reasonable.
-The force needed to compress the spring is small enough for an adult to manage, and the energy imparted to the dart is small enough to limit the damage it might do.
+The force needed to compress the spring is small enough for an adult to manage, and the energy imparted to the dart is small enough to limit the damage it might do, especially because the darts in many of these guns are made of soft material with a rubber tip.
 Yet, the speed of the dart is great enough for it to travel an acceptable distance.